-With the listing application, a set of documents and information must be provided to Euronext Lisbon pursuant to the Portuguese Securities Code, Euronext's Harmonised Rules (Rule Book I, Notice n.o 1-01, Notice n.o 1-02), as amended and other applicable legislation (such as Euronext Lisbon Rule Book II and Notices applicable), which include some of the same documentation required for the approval of the prospectus by the CMVM and also, among others, the documents specified in the Euronext application form including, but not limited to, documentation evidencing that: a) the legal position and organisation of the issuer are in accordance with applicable laws and regulations; b) the administration of corporate events and the payment of dividends (if applicable) are ensured; c) adequate procedures are available for the clearing and settlement of transactions in respect of the relevant securities; d) the LEI code pertaining to the issuer has been provided; e) all press releases have been published in the context of the admission to trading; f) a paying agent and a representative for relations with the market have been identified; and g) a social security certificate and a tax office certificate, indicating if there are any amounts owed respectively to the social security system and to the national treasury, have been provided.
+With the listing application, a set of documents and information must be provided to Euronext Lisbon pursuant to the Portuguese Securities Code, Euronext's Harmonised Rules (Rule Book I, Notice n.o 1-01), as amended,7 and other applicable legislation (such as Euronext Lisbon Rule Book II and applicable Notices).
+The above includes some of the same documentation required by the CMVM for its approval of the prospectus and also, among others, the documents specified in the Euronext application form including, but not limited to, documentation evidencing that: (a) the legal position and organisation of the issuer are in accordance with applicable laws and regulations; (b) the communication of corporate events is ensured; (c) adequate procedures are available for the clearing and settlement of transactions in respect of the relevant securities; (d) the Legal Entity Identifier ("LEI") code pertaining to the issuer has been provided; (e) all press releases have been published in the context of the admission to trading; (f) a paying agent and a representative for relations with the market have been identified; and (g) a social security certificate and a tax office certificate, indicating if there are any amounts owed respectively to the social security system and to the national treasury.

-All documentation that is required to be submitted shall be in English or in a language accepted by Euronext Lisbon and, if necessary, translated by a certified translator.
+All documentation required for submission must be in English, or in a language accepted by Euronext Lisbon, and translated by a certified translator if necessary.